Macuyiko/blog/content/2009/2009_01_modern-genetic-and-other-algorithms-4.md

 	Randomly construct a valid solution
 	For each temperature do:
-	Â Â For number of trials to do at each temperature do:
+	  For number of trials to do at each temperature do:
-	Â Â Â Â Move solution to a neighbour
+	    Move solution to a neighbour
-	Â Â Â Â Accept neighbour with probability(old_score, new_score, temperature) Â Â Â Â Lower the temperature by a reduction factor
+	    Accept neighbour with probability(old_score, new_score, temperature)
+	    Lower the temperature by a reduction factor

 It becomes clear that this method can be used in discrete optimization problems only, so that we can construct neighbours from our current state.
 E.g., a first solution in the problem we've been discussing might be [10,51,5,18] with a neighbour [10,52,5,18].